martari03/martari03/README.md

 # Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25" alt="hi">

-My name is Marta Rishniak, and I specialize in full stack web development.
-Currently, I'm studying Computer Science at Lviv Polytechnic National University while also taking the Mega Full Stack course at Okten School.
-As a person, I value positivity and friendliness, which helps me build great relationships with people.
-I'm also a quick learner, dutiful, focused, and purpose-driven, ensuring that all tasks assigned to me are completed on time.
-In my free time, I enjoy studying the Korean language.
+My name is Marta Rishniak, and I am a Full Stack Web Developer.
+As a person, I prioritize positivity and friendliness in all my interactions.
+These qualities help me build strong relationships with people.
+I have a natural aptitude for learning, which enables me to quickly adapt to new technologies and stay ahead of the curve.
+My strong sense of duty, focus, and purpose ensures that I always deliver projects on time and to the highest standard.
+In my free time, I enjoy pursuing my passion for learning the Korean language, which helps me broaden my horizons and expand my cultural knowledge.
+I am committed to continuous growth and development, both as a person and as a professional.
+As I reflect on my career journey, I can't help but feel a sense of excitement for the opportunities that lie ahead.
+I'm eager to see where my skills and experiences will take me next.
+It's a great feeling to know that there is no limit to what I can achieve, and I'm ready to take on whatever challenges come my way.
+Here's to a bright future filled with growth and success!

 It's been a pleasure introducing myself to you!

-## Socials
+## My socials

 <div style="display: flex; justify-content: space-evenly; align-items: center; height: 30px">
 <a href="https://www.instagram.com/_marta.ri_">